InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 "...listening to that still, small voice that says, This is you.
 That voice you hear?
 I think it's a little nudge to wander down that one path, which thereby gives you permission to ignore the other path.
 God made a lot of people, and if He wanted us all the same, well, He didn't do a very good job.
 I'm fairly convinced He tapped into His creativity when He made us." ―Tsh Oxenreider, Notes from a Blue Bike

-Note From a Blue Bike
+Blue Bike

 And while we're sitting here talking about living an intentional lifestyle, I must confess that it is difficult!
 It's especially difficult for me right now because we are in wedding planning mode around here.
-Not just wedding planning mode, we are DEEP into four-month-wedding-planning mode.
+Not just wedding planning mode, we are DEEP into a four-month-wedding-planning mode.
 How anyone plans a wedding in four months I do not know, but we're about to find out!

 I feel like every waking moment is consumed with wedding thoughts.
 Quite possibly my sleeping moments too as I dreamt about a wedding just last night.